Deepali-Gupta/PolyPasswordHasher-ECC/README.md

 This repository uses Reed Solomon error correcting codes instead of vanilla Shamir Secret Sharing to manage a polypasswordhasher store.

 More details about the original scheme can be found [here](https://github.com/PolyPasswordHasher/PolyPasswordHasher).
 This version enables an error-correcting threshold-cryptosystem by using both errors and erasures decoding with [unireedsolom 1.0](https://pypi.python.org/pypi/unireedsolomon).
 This provides better performance for the server when validating accounts as some number of incorrect passwords are allowed for successful secret recovery.
-Adding to this, the life of the attacker is also harder, because this scheme exherts more effort at higher error rates.
+Adding to this, the life of the attacker is also harder, because this scheme exerts more effort at higher error rates.

 Given the value of the threshold is k and recovery is tried using n accounts, then the number of permissible erroraneous passwords t is given by the relation: